HFU-DM-PointClick/obsidian-orga/tuto_implementierung vom Main character.md

 - Use idle animation
 - Let him walk around on mouse click.
 	- Clicking on the door should trigger a walking animation towards the door, first.
 Then leaving/changing the scene. (same for other items as whiteboard, clock, phone and so on...)

+22.5.2025
+- first attempt done
+- translation to any image position as translation
+- connection to items needs to be redone